Impact Mapping: Connecting Work to Goals

 Mapping impacts

-This is where it gets interesting.
 For each actor, Lee asks: “What behaviour change would help us reach 300 subscribers?”

 Not “what feature do they need.”
 Behaviour change.
-What should they do differently?

-• Stay subscribed (don’t churn)
+Subscribers: Stay subscribed (don’t churn).
+Refer friends.

-• Trust it enough to try
+Potential subscribers: Discover Greenbox exists.
+Trust it enough to try.

-• Spend less time on manual matching
+Maya: Spend less time on manual matching.

 From impacts to deliverables

 Now – and only now – does the team talk about features.
-For each impact, they ask: “What could we build that would create this behaviour change?”

 300 subscribers in 3 months